Virtual Audio Cable for Mac

 What Is a Virtual Audio Cable on Mac?

 A virtual audio cable is software that creates a virtual audio device on macOS.
 One application outputs audio to the virtual device, and another application reads from it as if it were a microphone.
+LitLink is the recommended free virtual audio cable for Mac, with built-in mic passthrough and automatic multi-output device creation.
 This lets custom soundboard apps route audio into streaming, voice chat, and recording software without physical hardware.

 macOS does not include a built-in virtual audio cable.
 Third-party drivers fill this gap.
-The two main options are BlackHole (free, open-source) and Loopback by Rogue Amoeba ($99, commercial).
-Both create virtual audio devices that appear in System Settings and in any application's audio device list.
+The main options are LitLink (free, automatic setup), BlackHole (free, open-source, manual setup), and Loopback by Rogue Amoeba ($99, commercial).
+All create virtual audio devices that appear in System Settings and in any application's audio device list.

 How Does BlackHole Compare to Loopback?